Evelyn Fletcher1

 M, #37404, b.
 5 March 1881, d.
 8 February 1940

-Reverend Leopold Colin Henry Douglas Campbell, 6th Baron Blythswood was born on 5 March 1881.1 He was the son of Maj.-Gen. Sir Barrington Bulkeley Campbell, 3rd Baron Blythswood and Mildred Catherine Hawley.1 He married Mabel Dumbleton, daughter of Edgar Clement Dumbleton, on 22 July 1908.1 He died on 8 February 1940 at age 58.1
+Reverend Leopold Colin Henry Douglas Campbell, 6th Baron Blythswood was born on 5 March 1881.1 He was the son of Maj.-Gen. Barrington Bulkeley Campbell, 3rd Baron Blythswood and Mildred Catherine Hawley.1 He married Mabel Dumbleton, daughter of Edgar Clement Dumbleton, on 22 July 1908.1 He died on 8 February 1940 at age 58.1

-Reverend Leopold Colin Henry Douglas Campbell, 6th Baron Blythswood was baptised with the name of Leopold Colin Henry Douglas Campbell.2 He was educated at Eton College, Eton, Berkshire, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1,2 He was ordained.1 He was the Rector between 1912 and 1917 at Didmarton, Gloucestershire, England.2 He gained the rank of Chaplain of the Forces in 1917.2 He was the Vicar between 1919 and 1923 at Padbury, Buckinghamshire, England.2 He was a curate between 1923 and 1926 at St. Luke's, Victoria Docks, London, England.2 He was the Vicar between 1926 and 1927 at North Cave, Yorkshire, England.2 He was the Vicar between 1927 and 1931 at Ringmer, Sussex, England.2 On 1929 his name was legally changed to Leopold Colin Henry Douglas Douglas-Campbell.2 He was the Vicar in 1931 at Stockcross, Berkshire, England.2 On 1937 his name was legally changed to Leopold Colin Henry Douglas Campbell.2 He succeeded to the title of 6th Baron Blythswood, co.
+He was given the name of Leopold Colin Henry Douglas Campbell at birth.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1,2 He was ordained.1 He was the Rector between 1912 and 1917 at Didmarton, Gloucestershire, EnglandG.2 He gained the rank of Chaplain of the Forces in 1917.2 He was the Vicar between 1919 and 1923 at Padbury, Buckinghamshire, EnglandG.2 He was a curate between 1923 and 1926 at St. Luke's, Victoria Docks, London, EnglandG.2 He was the Vicar between 1926 and 1927 at North Cave, Yorkshire, EnglandG.2 He was the Vicar between 1927 and 1931 at Ringmer, Sussex, EnglandG.2 In 1929 his name was legally changed to Leopold Colin Henry Douglas Douglas-Campbell.2 He was the Vicar in 1931 at Stockcross, Berkshire, EnglandG.2 In 1937 his name was legally changed to Leopold Colin Henry Douglas Campbell.2 He succeeded as the 6th Baron Blythswood, co.
 Renfrew [U.K., 1892] on 3 March 1937.1

 Child of Reverend Leopold Colin Henry Douglas Campbell, 6th Baron Blythswood and Mabel Dumbleton